On optimal cloning and incompatibility: Introduction

 Perfect cloning of an arbitrary state is impossible in quantum mechanics~\cite{wootters}.
 This is the essence of the celebrated \emph{no-cloning theorem} in quantum information theory, which marks a fundamental departure from the nature of information in the classical world.
 More precisely, the theorem states that it is impossible to copy a pair of non-orthogonal pure states via any quantum operation.
 Cloning is in fact a special case of a more general information processing task, namely, that of \emph{broadcasting}.
 Broadcasting extends the idea of cloning to mixed states by removing the restriction that the different clones need to be independent; it only requires that the marginals of the separate systems be the same as the original state.
 The quantum \emph{no-broadcasting} theorem thus extends the pure-state no-cloning result to state that non-commuting quantum density operators cannot be broadcast perfectly~\cite{no-broadcast96}.

 The no-cloning and no-broadcasting theorems are indeed related to other fundational physical principles including the no-singaling principle~\cite{dieks82} and the uncertainty principle~\cite{scarani05}.
 They also have other important operational consequences.
-For example, perfect cloning would allow for perform quantum state tomography using a single copy of an unknown state.
+For example, perfect cloning would allow for perfect quantum state estimation using a single copy of an unknown state.
+Indeed, in the limit of infinitely many clones, the equivalence between quantum cloning and state estimation is well established~\cite{acin}.
+Similar results are known for the asymptotic broadcasting scenario as well~\cite{chiribella, brandao}.

 Although perfect cloning or broadcasting is impossible, approximate or imperfect cloning of arbitrary quantum states is still possible, as first demonstrated in~\cite{buzek_hillery96}.
 Several approaches towards designing cloning devices have been since studied in the literature, the most well-known of which is perhaps the symmetric universal cloner~\cite{buzek_hillery}, which produces two identical copies of an arbitrary quantum state in any dimension, with \emph{optimal} fidelity.
 This construction of a $1 \rightarrow 2$ universal, symmetric quantum cloning machine (QCM) has further been extended to obtain optimal, universal, symmetric QCMs which transform $n$ copies of a given quantum state into $m>n$ copies~\cite{gisin_massar, werner}.
 Asymmetric cloning, in which the clones do not all have the same fidelity, has also been studied and trade-offs between the fidelities of the different clones have been discussed in~\cite{niu_griffiths,cerf}.
+Approximate cloning machines have interesting applications, for example, in estimating weak values of non-commuting observables~\cite{hofmann}.
 We refer to~\cite{cloning_review} for a recent review on QCMs and their applications.

-The fact that only ensembles of commuting states can be cloned (or broadcast) perfectly, suggests a natural connection between the no-cloning/no-broadcasting theorems and incompatibility in quantum theory.
-For example, the universal QCM has been used to show that only infinite dimensional spaces admit maximal incompatibility, where incompatibility is quantified via joint measurability~\cite{heino}.
-Furthermore, it has been argued that the optimal cloning fidelity for a set of non-commuting density operators on a $d$-dimensional space gives a lower bound on the degree of incompatibility possible for a $d$-dimensional quantum state~\cite{heinosaari}.
-In this work, we aim to make this connection between imperfect cloning and incompatibility more quantitative, by proposing a cloning-based incompatibility measure.

 Starting with the uncertainty principle~\cite{heisenberg}, several measures have been proposed to quantify the extent of incompatibility of a set of quantum observables.
 For example, entropic uncertainty bounds are often used as measures of incompatibility~\cite{wehner_winter}.
 Other measures based on operational constraints have also been proposed for arbitrary sets of quantum observables~\cite{incompatibility_BM, PM_MS1}.